Mohamedemad4/hiremeAnghami/README.md

 # Hire ME ANGHAMI
 - download anghami songs easily on a backend that's built to scale to the moon 🚀📈🌕
-- Uses Elixir and Redis Worker Queues fully distributed out of the box. (why?
-I am gonna run this on a 5$ VPS alsan lol)
+- Uses Elixir, Redis Pub/sub and worker queues.
+Fully distributed out of the box! (why?
+I am gonna run this on a $5 VPS alsan lol)

 ## Venator